dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 languages: [en]
 ---

-Bash, loved by some, hated by others...As for me I'd say _it's complicated_: I have use it enough to learn to appreciate its conciseness, string manipulation capabilities and ability to directly invoke commands, but I've also struggled its quirks and way of doing things different than other from other languages I use to write scripts.
+Bash, loved by some, hated by others; as for me: it's complicated...
+I have used it enough long to learn to appreciate its conciseness, string manipulation capabilities and ability to directly invoke commands, but I've also struggled its quirks and way of doing things different than other from other languages I use to write scripts.